 - Lung, colon, prostate, and breast cancer account for more than half of cancer deaths in the United States.

 - Over 14,000 chemicals are added to the food supply in the United States today.
 According to the Center for Science in the Public Interest (CSPI), at least 1,000 ingredients are added to our food, of which the FDA has no knowledge of.

 - In the USA, we are under constant exposure to unlabeled genetically-modified organisms (GMOs), pesticide and herbicide residues, and perhaps the biggest threat of all – one in which you may not be familiar − mycotoxins.

 - Due to exposure from various sources, tracing a chronic illness to one toxin can be a daunting task; subsequently, the connections are often never made.

-- In 2003, a study was done by Belgian Toxicologist Dr.Charles Charlier in which he found that women with breast cancer are 5-9 times more likely to have pesticide residue in their blood than those who do not.
+- In 2003, a study was done by Belgian Toxicologist Dr.Charles Charlier in which he found that women with a breast cancer diagnosis are 5-9 times more likely to have pesticide residue in their blood than those who do not.

 - Today there exists a self-serving cancer establishment in this country mainly rooted in greed.
 The primary members of this cancer establishment are the Pharmaceutical Industry, the American Cancer Society, the American Medical Association, as well as some elements of the federal government, the National Cancer Institutes (NCI), and the Food and Drug Administration (FDA).
 Together, they control exactly what information and treatments about cancer are made available to the public.
 According to these “trusted” entities, only surgery, chemotherapy, radiation, and gene therapy should be used in the treatment of cancer.
 Everything else is branded as “unapproved,” non-effective,” or “quackery” despite overwhelming evidence to the contrary.